AlexanderShelyugov/economics-ci/README.md

 ## Pre-build
 1. You will need to have a [Docker](https://www.docker.com) installed.
 Also, in order to run you can use either [Docker-compose](https://docs.docker.com/compose) or [Kubernetes](https://kubernetes.io)
-1. Edit [`variables.sh`](https://github.com/AlexanderShelyugov/economics-ci/blob/develop/variables.sh) and setup directories, that are ok to you
+1. Edit [`.variables.sh`](https://github.com/AlexanderShelyugov/economics-ci/blob/develop/.variables.sh) and setup directories, that are ok to you.
+Rename file to `variables.sh` afterwards
 1. (Optional) `find . -type f -iname "*.sh" -exec chmod +x {} \;` in this project's directory to make all *.sh* files executable
 1. Run [`clone-all.sh`](https://github.com/AlexanderShelyugov/economics-ci/blob/develop/clone-all.sh).
 It will pull the source code of all projects (which are listed in `variables.sh`)